-- Universal credit in prescribed circumstances - Income Support - Income-Based Jobseekers Allowance - Support under Part VI of the Immigration and Asylum Act 1999 - Child Tax Credit, provided that Working Tax Credit is not also received and the family's income (as assessed by Her Majesty's Revenue and Customs) does not exceed £16,105 - The guarantee element of State Pension Credit - An income-related employment and support allowance that was introduced on 27 October 2008
+- Universal credit in prescribed circumstances - Income Support - Income Based Jobseekers Allowance - Support under part VI of the Immigration and Asylum Act 1999 - Child Tax Credit, provided that Working Tax Credit is not also received and the family's income (as assessed by Her Majesty's Revenue and Customs) does not exceed £16,105 - The guarantee element of State Pension Credit - An income related employment and support allowance that was introduced on 27 October 2008

-10. Monitoring Arrangements
+10. Monitoring arrangements

-The Headteacher monitors charges and remissions, and ensures that these comply with this policy.
+The Headteacher monitors charges and remissions, and ensures these comply with this policy.

 This policy will be reviewed by the Headteacher every two years.
-At every review, the policy will be approved by the governing body.
+At every review, the policy will be approved by Governing Body.